The Flagship Immersive Team Simulation

 Capturing Ideas

-The systems that turn scattered thoughts into actionable plans.
+The systems that turn scattered thoughts into a plan everyone can act on.

 Layering (Yes And)